udwig Diet for Dogs

 Place finely chopped fruit, veggies, berries, honey and ground nuts/seeds in a bowl.
 Top with the linseed oil-cottage cheese cream and stir lightly.

-A portion of Budwig muesli, similar to breakfast.
+A small portion of Budwig muesli, similar to breakfast or small portion of supper.
 If the dog is less hungry at lunchtime feed a smaller portion.
+Only feed lunch if dog needs help maintaining weight.

 Budwig diet for Dogs: Suppers